A fitness instructor who was told he would never exercise again after suffering partial paralysis from a motorbike smash has made a full recovery.

 "The comments I got back from the competition were unbelievable."

-The success means Mr Bulbeck will travel to Canada to take part in the international championships which he described as "madness" considering the scars up his right arm that serve as a reminder of his experiences.
+The success means Mr Bulbeck will travel to Canada to take part in the international championships which he described as "madness" considering the scars up his right arm that serve as a reminder of

 Mr Bulbeck said although he would have loved to join the army he is now content with his life and is hoping to inspire others in similar situations to his own.